 Want to hit the open road, Italy-style?
 Then you’ll love Sicily!

-Consider flying into Palermo and then circumnavigating the island and hitting up some magnificent destinations along the way: Cefalu, Agrigento, Taormina, and Syracuse are just a few places to consider adding to your trip!
+Consider flying into Palermo and then circumnavigating the island and hitting up some magnificent destinations along the way: Cefalu, Agrigento (especially for its incredible Valley of the Temples), Taormina, and Syracuse are just a few places to consider adding to your trip!

 For Foodies: Emilia-Romagna